This course is comprised of these sessions across three days:

 Reform of electricity network charging and access arrangements has been ongoing for a number of years.
-Ofgem-led workstreams have developed approaches to charge networks users with the objective that new and upcoming changes will be fairer, help with the net zero transition, and provide clearer cost signals to new and existing users.
+New ways of charging the users of electricity networks have been developed.
+The changes, which are being led by Ofgem, are designed to make charging fairer, help with the net zero transition, and ensure effective cost and benefit signals are provided to new and existing network users.

 The course explains: